cozziekuns/Celes/_posts/2018-09-23-what-is-lean.md

 That's exactly the trap that I fell in admist the chaos of this hanchan.
-As a result, I ended up playing into a baiman from kamicha (chiitoi with 2 dora 2 ura), and ended the hanchan in 4th, losing precious Tenhou dan pts.
+As a result, I ended up playing into a baiman from kamicha (chiitoi with 2 dora 2 ura), and ended the hanchan in 4th, losing precious Tenhou dan points.
 Was this really my fault, or did I just get screwed over by the gods of mahjong yet again?

 ### Assessment